lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

    Component**, select **Advanced**.

    .. image:: ../Images/google-components.png
-    :alt: The Advanced component list with Google Calendar
+    :alt: The advanced component list with Google calendar

 #.
 Select **Google Calendar**.

-   The new component is added to the unit, with the default Google calendar embedded.
+   The new component is added to the unit, with the default edX Google calendar embedded.

    .. image:: ../Images/google-calendar-studio.png